JCAT

 - Oneida Indian Nation Police, NY

-- Orange County Sheriff’s Office, CA
+- Orange County Sheriff’s Department, CA

 - Philadelphia Police Department, PA